confidential-computing/governance/scoping.md

 The board needs to answer each of the above questions, keeping in mind that:

-* If a narrow answer is chosen, the focus stays on TEEs, and messaging on terminology might compete with other bodies in the industry.
+* If a narrow answer is chosen, the focus stays on TEEs, and messaging on terminology might compete with other bodies in the industry that also deal with protecting data in use.

-* If a broad answer is chosen, more discussion happens inside the CCC and the CCC has the opportunity to have more unified messaging across the industry.
+* If a broad answer is chosen, more discussion happens inside the CCC and the CCC has the opportunity to have more unified messaging across the industry regarding protecting data in use.

 ## 2. Related Terminology

-The TAC conducted a survey of various related terms in the industry and composed the following Venn diagram:
+The TAC conducted a survey of various terms in the industry related to protecting data in use, and composed the following Venn diagram of technologies:

 ![Figure 1: Related Terminology](related-terminology.png)